Netflix set to lock down VPNs: What will this mean?

 That's because the other provider may have been there first, or may simply be willing to pay more money than Netflix calculates a given program or library of programs is worth.

-This, for example, is why Foxtel has the local streaming rights for Game Of Thrones, although not for its Presto streaming service, just its Foxtel Play service.
+This, for example, is why Foxtel has the local streaming rights for Game Of Thrones, although not for its Presto streaming service, just its Foxtel Play (now known as Foxtel Now service.
 Or why there is content found on Stan or Presto that is present on Netflix US but not Netflix Australia.

 In a blog post outlining the move to stop geododging, Netflix’s Vice President of Content Delivery Architecture David Fullagar states that it’s down to "the historic practice of licensing content by geographic territories" but that "we will continue to respect and enforce content licensing by geographic location."